 Last year he lost his wife, sister and daughter from diseases that killed their starved bodies.

-The Turkana region is in East Africa where 24 million people, according to a UN report from August 2016, are starving.
+The Turkana region is in East Africa where 14.6 million people, according to a UN report from December 2017, are starving.
 Many suffer, according to the UN, the same fate as Eregae Nakali; and their lives are threatened.
 Others are hungry but not quite in mortal danger.
 The countries that are hardest hit according to ACAPS are Ethiopia, Somalia, South Sudan, Sudan, Eritrea and Kenya.
+Here 5.2 million children and women are severely undernourished and malnourished and in Kenya alone 19,000 children die of malnutrition.

 Eregae’s look is intense and friendly.
 Between his chin and his lower lip he has a round, silver coloured piece of jewellery.
 His cheeks are sunken and the wrinkles are deep.
 It bears witness to a long life.
 He has experienced how a wealthy life with three wives and enough food has been replaced by extreme poverty and daily uncertainty.